pydantic/pydantic/docs/why.md

 ### Starbucks {#org-starbucks}

-Traffic to the Pydantic docs from version control sub-domains under the `starbucks.com` domain.
+Traffic to the Pydantic docs from version control subdomains under the `starbucks.com` domain.

 ### Texas Instruments {#org-ti}